neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/README.md

 ### Raise a question to be answered by the end of the block!

-How can we create a vertical navigation bar that adjusts to the viewport's width by increasing the space between the navigation buttons?
+How can we create a horizontal navigation bar that adjusts to the viewport's width by increasing the space between the navigation links?

 ---